-The Compensation Committee is currently composed of Ms. Baglivo, Ms. Sourry and Messrs.
-Nasella (Chairman) and Rydin, each of whom, other than Ms. Sourry, served on the Committee for the entirety of 2016.
-Ms. Sourry joined the Committee upon her appointment to the Board in December 2016.
-Our Chief Executive Officer, Chief Human Resources Officer, and General Counsel regularly attend and participate in meetings, as do representatives of ClearBridge Compensation Group ("ClearBridge"), the Committee's independent compensation adviser since 2009.
+The Compensation Committee is currently composed of Ms. Sourry and Messrs.
+Nasella (Chairman) and Rydin, each of whom, served on the Committee for the entirety of 2017.
+Ms. Baglivo was a member of the Committee during 2017 until August 4, 2017.
+Our Chief Executive Officer, Chief Human Resources Officer, Senior Vice President, Global Compensation, Benefits and HR Systems, and General Counsel regularly attend and participate in meetings, as do representatives of ClearBridge Compensation Group (who we refer to as "ClearBridge"), the Committee's independent compensation adviser since 2009.

 The Compensation Committee must be composed of three or more directors.
-All members must be independent under the rules of the New York Stock Exchange and Rule 10c-1 of the Exchange Act and must qualify as "outside" directors under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and as "non-employee" directors under Rule 16b-3 under the Exchange Act.
+All members must be independent under the rules of the New York Stock Exchange and Rule 10c-1 of the Exchange Act and must qualify as "outside" directors (as defined under Section 162(m) of the Internal Revenue Code of 1986, as amended (which we refer to as the "Code"), as such section was in effect immediately prior to its amendment pursuant to the U.S. Tax Cuts and Jobs Act of 2017), and as "non-employee" directors under Rule 16b-3 under the Exchange Act.
 The Board has determined that all current members satisfy such requirements.
 The Committee is charged with discharging the Board's responsibilities relating to the compensation of our Chief Executive Officer and all of our other "executive officers" as defined under New York Stock Exchange rules (which covers both "executive officers" and "officers" under the Exchange Act).
 The Committee also has overall responsibility for approving or recommending to the Board approval of, and evaluating, all of our compensation plans, policies and programs and is responsible for preparing the disclosure required by Item 407(e)(5) of Regulation S-K to be included in the proxy statement for each annual meeting of stockholders.

 The Compensation Committee generally makes the grants of equity awards under our 2006 Stock Incentive Plan (our only plan under which stock awards can be made) and has sole authority to grant equity awards to individuals whose compensation is set by the Committee, such as Section 16 officers and employees who are, or could be, a "covered employee" within the meaning of Section 162(m) of the Code.
 The Committee has delegated limited authority to our Chief Executive Officer to make equity awards under our 2006 Stock Incentive Plan, principally in connection with promotions and new hires.
-Pursuant to this authority, the Chief Executive Officer may grant, on an annual basis, a maximum of 100,000 shares, with each stock option treated as one share and each restricted stock unit granted treated as two shares, and may grant up to 5,000 stock options and 2,500 restricted stock units to each grantee.
-In addition, beginning in 2016, the Committee also delegated limited authority to our Chief Executive Officer to make discretionary equity awards to high potential and high performing executives below the senior executive level.
-Any awards made would be in addition to an individuals' standard annual grant and subject to the parameters established by the Committee.
-For 2016, these awards were not permitted to exceed \$5 million in the aggregate and no individual was permitted to receive an award in excess of the individual's standard annual award.
+Pursuant to this authority, the Chief Executive Officer may grant, on an annual basis, restricted stock units with an aggregate grant date value of \$5 million and a maximum value in a year to any one associate of \$300,000.
+In addition, the Committee also delegated limited authority to our Chief Executive Officer to make discretionary equity awards to high potential and high performing executives below the senior executive level.
+Any awards made are in addition to an individuals' standard annual grant and subject to the parameters established by the Committee.
+For 2017, these awards were not permitted to exceed \$5 million in the aggregate and no individual was permitted to receive an award in excess of the individual's standard annual award.
 The Committee receives a report annually on the awards granted pursuant to these delegations of authority.